 Gwendolyn Boevé-Jones is the founder and director of Studio Redivivus.
 She received her Master’s degree in Art History and her degree for the Conservation of Easel Paintings from the Institute of Fine Arts of the New York University, in 1991.
 The following year, she was awarded a post-graduate Samuel Kress fellowship to further her training at the Van Gogh Museum and the Kröller-Müller Museum in the Netherlands.
 Later, Gwendolyn went on to work for the Rijksmuseum in Amsterdam, Netherlands with several long term projects.
 Since 1995, she has been working as an independent painting conservator for museums and private collectors.
-In addition, Gwendolyn regularly has interns from the University of Amsterdam/the Stichting Restauratieatelier Limburg (SRAL) in Maastricht, Netherlands and other European institutions.
+In addition, Gwendolyn regularly has interns from the University of Amsterdam, the Netherlands and other European and International institutions.
 She also lectures and participates in international conferences on issues concerning conservation, restoration and technical investigation of 20th-century paintings.

 Kimberly Frost received a BA in Art History from Wellesley College.
 She then earned an interdisciplinary Masters in Technical Art History from the University of Glasgow, Scotland.
 Following her interest in easel paintings, Kimberly graduated in 2019 with a Masters in Art History and Conservation of Paintings from the Institute of Fine Arts at New York University.
 During her studies Kimberly held internships at the Art Institute of Chicago, the Museo Nacional del Prado in Madrid, and Studio Redivivus.
 Her thesis examined the painting process and working methods of the Flemish painter Jacob Jordaens.
 She is particularly interested in the research, analysis, and understanding of artists’ materials and techniques.